aurimas13/Solutions-To-Problems/HackerRank/Python_Solutions/No_Idea/README.md

-Problem description can be found [here](https://www.hackerrank.com/challenges/no-idea/problem).
+Problem description of No idea! can be found [here](https://www.hackerrank.com/challenges/no-idea/problem).